 With an insanely large dataset to analyze, it is humanly impossible to go through each and every piece of document and analyze whether it overlaps with the invention disclosure or not.

-Advanced AI tools help in narrowing down the database through smart filters, which funnel the search to the relevant prior art.
+Advanced AI tools help in narrowing down the database through smart filters that funnel the search to the relevant prior art.
 These tools help in removing clutter and performing operations that aid in understanding prior art around specific concepts.

-Often, clustering patents goes a long way in expediting patent search.
+Often, clustering patents goes a long way toward expediting patent searches.
 Clustering patents can help in creating context-based funneling, which further contributes to the quality of the patent search results.

 Performing a prior art search is a daunting task, but with advanced tools at our disposal and basic search techniques, the searches can be reduced to insightful outputs and interactive visualizations.